 Indeed, as I described in the second link above, much of the first few pounds lost when you stop stuffing your liver with carbs in the form of glycogen are from water required to store it.
 You lose carb weight before your fat loss will accelerate on a ketogenic diet.
 Your body disposes of excess carbs before excess fat just as it does in the bloodstream when your blood sugar is sufficiently high.
 However, that hardly impacts the fact that you lose excess fat on a ketogenic diet.
 People like me, who have lost over 60 pounds, or others who have lost even more, did not lose just water, and it would be ludicrous to suggest that.
 Total weight lost will only be mostly water if you stick to the diet for a bullshit timeframe, like 13 days.
 This isn't just a quick-fix, 13-day, fit-into-your-wedding-gown hack.

 In any case, you could make the same argument about fat!
 Fat is stored with about equal parts water.
 When you lose a pound of fat, that's actually half water [Mel1942], twice as much as what carbs are stored with.
+[Edit 2019-05-14 This is INCORRECT.
+I was conflating water stored with fat with water that results from the chemical breakdown of fat.
+My bad!]
 What a scam, right?
 Granted, Alan is right that it's only carbs and the necessary water that pack back on so fast.
 Apparently he lost 2 fat pounds in 2 weeks not counting the glycogen-water, presumably eating as much as he liked, and he doesn't appear to be particularly overweight, so one wouldn't expect more true loss than that, especially in such a short time frame.

 I think this criticism is only fair if you've been misinformed about the diet in the first place.
 Understanding the basic physiology of how the diet works would seem to me to be the onus of the dieter.
 Writers advocating the diet tend to clarify this.
 For example, in the most recent Atkins Diet book from Westman, Phinney, and Volek: "As with any weight loss program, some of the initial weight loss you'll experience is water weight...
 So if you drop 10-15 pounds in the first few weeks, you'll be saying good-bye to some unnecessary water weight along with the initial fat pounds.
 But once that excess water is gone, you'll be losing primarily body fat."
 From yours truly: "Another noticeable effect in the first days is water loss.
 One of the inefficiencies of glycogen storage is that it needs to be stored with water.
 It takes about 3 or 4 grams of water to store a gram of glycogen [ref] .
 This means that as you deplete your glycogen stores you could lose up to 2 kg of water!
 Not only that, but high circulating insulin levels cause water retention by inhibiting sodium excretion (see e.g. [ref]).
 The keto diet lowers insulin levels and increases insulin sensitivity, allowing excess fluid to be released.
 These combined effects are the origin of the claim that the weight lost on keto diets is due to water loss.
 In the very beginning, this is true, but subsequently, of course, it is not."
 Where is the hustling here?